Despite A New Federal Ban, Many Renters Are Still Getting Evicted

 "This is a emergency order from the Center for Disease Control to prevent people from dying," says John Henneberger, co-director of Texas Housers, a prominent housing policy nonprofit.
 He's watching this play out in courts across the state and the country.
 And he sees lots of confusion.

-"We're still working in that murky period between [when] the order hits and the courts and the govt bureaucracy figures out how to actually implement it," he says.
+"We're still working in that murky period between [when] the order hits and the courts and the government bureaucracy figures out how to actually implement it," he says.
 Henneberger says the state judicial systems need to quickly offer more guidance to lower court judges on how to do that.

 "There's a lot of people already falling through the cracks," he says.
 "And every day that goes on people's lives are being put at risk by being evicted.